- President, Dara Adkison

 - Treasurer, Joe Bahhur

-- Secretary, Cindy Marx
+- Secretary, Billy Sharp

-- At Large Board Member, Rob Bauer
+- Board Member at Large, Rob Bauer

 The Cleveland Stonewall Democrats is an all volunteer, independent Democratic club that was established in 2000 and is committed to educating, endorsing, electing and holding accountable, pro-LGBT Democrats across Greater Cleveland.
 At the state and national level, CSD is committed to improving the record of the Democratic Party and educating voters about the vast difference that exists between the two major parties on issues of importance to our communities.
 A generation ago, neither the Republican nor the Democratic Party opposed homophobia and today the Democratic Party is THE party of LGBT equality in part due to the work of CSD and other LGBT Democratic clubs and individuals.